FANMixco/toastmasters-timer-legacy/README.md

 Also, it records all the speeches

-This web app is opensource and can be implemented or improved.
-Feel free to share your ideas and thoughts about it.
+This web app is open-source and can be implemented or improved freely without any constrain.
+Feel free to hack it, share your ideas and thoughts about it.